-Set a large pot of water to over high heat.
+Set a large pot of water to boil over high heat.
 When it comes to a boil, season generously with sea salt -- a palmful, not a teaspoon.
 Cook pasta as directed, removing from boiling water with tongs or a slotted spoon.
 Do not discard pasta water.

-When you are Happy with your butter and sage, carefully remove the sage leaves.
+When you are happy with your butter and sage, carefully remove the sage leaves.
 Add a few tablespoons of pasta water to your saucepan to stop the butter cooking.
 Remove from heat.

 Toss pasta with brown butter, season to taste with salt, top with fried sage and a generous grating of Parmigiano-Reggiano.
 Finish with a squeeze of fresh lemon juice or balsamic to add brightness.